 2. The location of the proposed development;

-3. The size of the site in acres;
+3. The size of the lot in acres;

 4. An existing condition inventory;

 5. A map identifying and delineating regulated and unregulated conservation areas and other resources as set forth in §9.6.4.5, as well as the location of the proposed development areas, and the total number and approximate locations of the proposed buildings, dwelling units, and the approximate size of each in square feet;